dmaas2908/weather/README.md

 Simple script to query the weather in la.
-It requires an openweather api key in api.txt with no newlines.
+It requires an openweather api key in api.txt.